exceptionless/Exceptionless.Net/README.md

 The definition of the word exceptionless is: to be without exception.
 [Exceptionless](http://exceptionless.io) provides real-time .NET error reporting for your ASP.NET, Web API, WebForms, WPF, Console, and MVC apps.
 It organizes the gathered information into simple actionable data that will help your app become exceptionless!

+## Using Exceptionless

+Refer to the Exceptionless documentation here: [Exceptionless Docs](http://docs.exceptionless.io).

 ## Getting Started (Development)

 All of our [.NET clients can be installed](https://www.nuget.org/profiles/exceptionless?showAllPackages=True) via the [NuGet package manager](https://docs.nuget.org/consume/Package-Manager-Dialog).
 If you need help, please contact us via in-app support or [open an issue](https://github.com/exceptionless/Exceptionless.Net/issues/new).
 We’re always here to help if you have any questions!